 KoTH not only inspires you to apply the knowledge gained from the content within the platform in a competitive, timed set way, but also encourages the use of blue-team tactics to prevent others from using similar methods, such as those that you employed to compromise the machine.

 The platform creates groups in the form of a lobby.
 These lobbies consist of a maximum of 10 participating players but can have spectators.

 This means you can 1v1 or host a lobby to compete against a handful of your friends.

 Creating Your Lobby

-When creating a lobby, you will be given the option to specify whether or not the lobby will be private or public, as well as how soon the lobby will start (i.e. In an hour from now to allow time for public lobbies to become full) or for example 15 minutes if you are creating a private lobby where you have already arranged with the members.
+When creating a lobby, you will be given the option to specify whether or not the lobby will be private or public, as well as how soon the lobby will start (i.e. in an hour from now to allow time for public lobbies to become full) or for example 15 minutes, if you are creating a private lobby which you have already arranged with the members.